nhsengland/Reusable-Code-Library/CONTRIBUTING.md

 * [Naming conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions) – Naming styles, naming conventions, names to avoid, ASCII compatibility, package and module names, class names, type variable names, exception names, global variable names, function and variable names, function and method arguments, method names and instance variables, constants & designing for inheritance
 * [Programming recommendations](https://www.python.org/dev/peps/pep-0008/#programming-recommendations) – Function annotations & variable annotations

-We also use docstrings and we try to follow [`numpy`'s docstring standards](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).

-Start reading our code to get a feel for it but most importantly, remember that this is open source software - consider the people who will read your code, and make it look nice for them.

-* We use [PEP8](https://www.python.org/dev/peps/pep-0008/).
-Autoformatters for PEP8, for instance [black](https://black.readthedocs.io/en/stable/), can easily ensure compliance.
-* We use docstrings and we try to (loosely) follow [`numpy`'s docstring standards](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
-* This is open source software.
-Consider the people who will read your code, and make it look nice for them.

-## Tests
+## Community

-We do ask that you include some basic tests with your contributions.
-While the logic of your contribution is important, some basic unit tests to verify functionality and data types for the inputs are requested for a baseline level of assurance and 'elegant failing'.
+The discussions space on this github repo is the perfect place to discuss the code and reach out to those working on it.

 ## Code of Conduct

-As a contributer you can help us keep the Codon community open and inclusive.
+As a contributer you can help us keep the this community open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/codonlibrary/code-of-conduct/tree/master).
 By contributing to it, you agree to comply with it.

-:clinking_glasses: Thank you!
-Team codon